Cooking With Ayeh

 • Comments

-• Self-raising flour is my flour of choice, which assists the dough to rise without adding baking powder.
-I've used wholemeal / wheat flour as a great healthy option being less processed which provides a higher protein content, fiber, and nutrients
+• Self-raising flour is my flour of choice, which assists the dough to rise without adding baking powder or yeast.
+I've used whole wheat flour as a healthier carb option providing a higher protein content, fibre, and nutrients, however white self-raising flour works great too.
+If needed, substitute with gluten-free flour, I personally haven't tested it, but have read many reviews that have

-• You can also use all purpose flour with baking powder.
-You'll need 2 teaspoons of baking powder, per 1 cup of all purpose flour
+• You can use plain all purpose flour with the addition of baking powder.
+The standard measurement is 1 ½ teaspoons of baking powder per 1 cup of plain flour

-• Greek yoghurt is the second main component that makes this recipe super healthy as Greek yogurt is high in protein and other nutrients.
-I've used a fat-free Greek Yogurt, so be sure to read the labels.
-To make this recipe vegan, you can try a dairy-free plant-based yogurt such as coconut yogurt.
-However I haven't tried this personally to know how the texture will be
+• Greek yogurt is the second core ingredient, adding the additional protein along with calcium and other nutrients making these a healthier recipe than traditional bagels.
+I've used non-fat Greek Yogurt, but full fat works great too.
+To make this recipe vegan, you can try a dairy-free plant-based yogurt such as coconut yogurt, however I haven't tested this personally to know the texture

-• Salt is needed to give a little flavor to your bagels.
-I use a good pinch of Himalayan sea salt
+• Salt is needed to give a little flavor to the bagels but is totally optional

 How to make Protein Bagels